deb-intel/LPOTtest/docs/dataset.md

 | dummy(shape, low, high, dtype, label, transform, filter) | **shape** (list or tuple):support create multi shape tensors, use list of tuples for each tuple in the list, will create a such size tensor. <br> **low** (list or float, default=-128.):low out the tensor value range from[0, 1] to [0, low] or [low, 0] if low < 0, if float, will implement all tensors with same low value. <br> **high** (list or float, default=127.):high the tensor value by add all tensor element value high.
 If list, length of list should be same with shape list <br> **dtype** (list or str, default='float32'):support multi tensor dtype setting.
 If list, length of list should be same with shape list, if str, all tensors will use same dtype. dtype support 'float32', 'float16', 'uint8', 'int8', 'int32', 'int64', 'bool' <br> **label** (bool, default=False):whether to return 0 as label <br> **transform** (transform object, default=None): dummy dataset does not need transform.
 If transform is not None, it will ignore it. <br> **filter** (Filter objects, default=None): filter out examples according to specific conditions | This dataset is to construct a dataset from a specific shape, the value range is calculated from: low * stand_normal(0, 1) + high. | **In yaml file:** <br> dataset: <br> &ensp;&ensp; dummy: <br> &ensp;&ensp;&ensp;&ensp; shape: [3, 224, 224, 3] <br> &ensp;&ensp;&ensp;&ensp; low: 0.0 <br> &ensp;&ensp;&ensp;&ensp; high: 127.0 <br> &ensp;&ensp;&ensp;&ensp; dtype: float32 <br> &ensp;&ensp;&ensp;&ensp; label: False <br> **In user code:** <br> from lpot.experimental.data import DATASETS <br> datasets = DATASETS(framework) <br> dataset = datasets['dummy'] (shape, low, high, dtype, label, transform=None, filter=None) |

-## User specific dataset
+## User-specific dataset

-User can register their own dataset as follows:
+Users can register their own datasets as follows:

 ```python
 class Dataset(object):